canonical/microk8s/docs/build.md

  - KNATIVE_EVENTING_VERSION: Knative Eventing release.
 Defaults to v0.7.1.
  - RUNC_COMMIT: the commit hash from which to build runc
  - CONTAINERD_COMMIT: the commit hash from which to build containerd
+ - KUBERNETES_REPOSITORY: build the kubernetes binaries from this repository instead of getting them from upstream
+ - KUBERNETES_COMMIT: commit to be used from KUBERNETES_REPOSITORY for building the kubernetes banaries

 For building we use `snapcraft` (not `snapcraft cleanbuild`) and we prepend and variables we need.
 For example to build the MicroK8s snap for Kubernetes v1.9.6 we:
 ```